 Lilies are beautiful and fragrant flowers that can be grown in many different climates.
 They come in a variety of colors, shapes, and sizes, making them perfect for any garden.
 Growing lilies is relatively easy with the right conditions and care.

-Lilies need plenty of sun and well-drained soil to thrive.
-If you live in an area with hot summers, choose varieties that are more tolerant of heat such as Asiatic or Oriental lilies.
+Lily plants need plenty of sun and well-drained soil to thrive.
+If you live in an area with hot summers, choose types that are more tolerant of heat, such as Asiatic or Oriental lilies.
 Plant your lily bulbs or plants in late fall or early spring when temperatures are cool but not freezing.

-It’s important to keep an eye out for pests such as aphids or slugs which may try to feed off your lily plants’ foliage – use insecticidal soap sprays regularly if needed but always check labels first before applying anything directly onto the foliage itself.
-Also, watch out for diseases like botrytis blight which can cause brown spots on leaves – remove affected parts immediately if spotted so it doesn’t spread further into other areas nearby.
+It’s important to keep an eye out for pests such as aphids or slugs, which may try to feed off your lily plants’ foliage – use insecticidal soap sprays regularly if needed, but always check labels first before applying anything directly onto the foliage itself.
+Also, watch out for diseases like botrytis blight which can cause brown spots on leaves – remove affected parts immediately if spotted so it doesn’t spread further into nearby areas.